Skip to main content

 Legal Writing Faculty

-At UNT Dallas College of Law nearly all full-time faculty members teach students legal writing—after all, writing assignments are incorporated into the College of Law curriculum in nearly all doctrinal and skills-based courses.
-A select number of College of Law faculty, however, in addition to the Director of Legal Writing and Assistant Director of Legal Writing, regularly teach advanced writing courses and/or have been trained to serve as major writing advisors for students who complete their major writing through an independent study.
+At UNT Dallas College of Law, only full-time faculty members teach the critical first year legal writing courses.
+Writing assignments are incorporated into the College of Law’s curriculum in nearly all doctrinal and skills-based courses.
+In addition to select adjunct professors, the Legal Writing Faculty also teach advanced writing courses and serve as writing advisors for students who complete their major writing through an independent study.

 Full-Time Legal Writing Professors and Staff

-• Professor Joseph Hummel, Assistant Director of Legal Writing
+• Professor Joseph Hummel, Assistant Professor of Law

 Teaching Fellows